sachsy/hacks-n-notes/git/git-workflow.md

 - `git revert <commit_hash>` to revert your last commit
 - `git commit -amend` to fix the last commit's message or add more files to that commit.
+- `git checkout --<filename>` is the syntax.
+The `--` lets Git know you're talking about a file.
+This will revert the file to the version found in the last commit.

 ### Unstaging Files